 DCTA Financial Policies are presented to the Finance Committee for review after the start of each fiscal year but prior to the start of the next year's budget process.
-If there are any changes the Finance Committee, in its review, feels should be incorporated, these are forwarded to the Board for review and final action.
-Otherwise no Board action is required on an annual basis.
+Any changes proposed by the Finance Committee will be forwarded to the Board for review and final action.